artag/Training/Notes_Scott_Wlashin/Six_approaches_to_DI_Part_3.md

 ![Pic.
 3](Six_approaches_to_DI/Dependencies5c.jpg "Pic.
 3")

-So instead of our function returning the original `ComparisonResult`, it returns a function, a *function* with the signature `ILogger -> ComparisonResult`.
+So instead of our function returning the original `ComparisonResult`, it returns a *function*, a function with the signature `ILogger -> ComparisonResult`.

 What we are doing is delaying the need for the dependency.
 The function is now saying:
 I'll do my work assuming the dependency is available, and then later, you will actually